 Pruning is an ongoing process.
 Tea plant pruning involves heading back the young plants repeatedly.
-Your objective is to form each plant into a flat bush some 3 to 5 feet (.9 to 1.5 m.) tall.
+Your objective is to form each plant into a flat bush some 3 to 5 feet (1-1.5 m.) tall.

 At the same time, you should think about pruning tea leaves periodically in order to encourage new tea leaf growth.
 It is the upper leaves on each branch that can be harvested to make tea.

 In time, your tea plant will form the desired 5 foot (1.5 m.) flat-topped shrub.
 At that point, it’s time to start tea plant pruning again.